gSchool/usaa-preassessment-block/pre-assessment-survey.md

 On my dev team
 ##### !end-question
 ##### !options
-* Branches/forks are typically merged to trunk/master the same day they are created.
+* branches/forks are typically merged to trunk/master the same day they are created.
-* We maintain three or fewer active branches in our code repositories.
+* we maintain three or fewer active branches in our code repositories.
-* Every developer on my team typically checks code into version control at least once a day.
+* every developer on my team typically checks code into version control at least once a day.
-* We rarely or never have "code lock" periods due to merge conflicts or stabilization phases.
+* we rarely or never have "code lock" periods due to merge conflicts or stabilization phases.
-* Code review happens through pair programming or the same day it is requested before merging.
+* code review happens through pair programming or the same day it is requested before merging.
 ##### !end-options
 ##### !answer
-* Branches/forks are typically merged to trunk/master the same day they are created.
+* branches/forks are typically merged to trunk/master the same day they are created.
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation